 Demerits are ultimately given at the teacher or staff member's discretion.
-Students demerit when appropriate.
+Students may be given an immediate consequence instead of or in addition to the demerit when appropriate.
 Each time a student receives five demerits, he or she receives a detention.
 Each teacher keeps track of their homeroom students' demerits.
-Parents will be notified when a student receives a detention.
+The student will call their parent when they receive a detention.
 Detention forms are to be signed by a parent and returned to school.
-Students receiving a detention will report to school at 6:45 the Wednesday following the infraction to serve their detention.
+Students receiving a detention will eat lunch alone and miss recess on the day following the infraction.

-SUMMARY OF 5 TH THROUGH 8 TH GRADE DISCIPLINE POLICY

-5 demerits 1 st Detention

-10 demerits 2 nd Detention

-15 demerits 3 rd Detention

-20 demerits 1 day In-School Suspension

-25 demerits 2 days In-School Suspension; meeting with

-student, parents and administration

-30 demerits 3 days In-School Suspension

-35 demerits 1 day Out-of-School Suspension

-40 demerits Possible expulsion; parents would be expected to

-find placement in another school for the remainder

-of the year
+SUMMARY OF 5 TH THROUGH 8 TH GRADE DISCIPLINE POLICY 5 demerits 1 st Detention 10 demerits 2 nd Detention 15 demerits 3 rd Detention; meeting with teacher/administration 20 demerits Friday afternoon detention with parent present 25 demerits 1 day In-School Service Suspension; 0 on all assignments 30 demerits Meeting with parent/teacher/administration; students will be put on contract demerits An accumulation of demerits while on contract may result in expulsion 40 demerits Possible expulsion; parents would be expected to find placement in another school for the remainder of the year